-Both have records that indicate that they were constables - so is this the same person?
-They have two different marriage dates in 1850 but is that because one (5 Apr) was registered "on the quiet" since constables were not allowed to marry and possibly because the bride was pregnant?
-Their respective ages are listed as "22" but is that "code" for over 21?
-The other marriage (20 Dec) was celebrated once he had left the Constabulary (18 Dec)?
+There are two different marriage dates in 1850 but that is because one (5 Apr) was registered "on the quiet" since constables were not allowed to marry (and possibly because the bride was pregnant?)
+Their respective ages are listed as "22" but that is merely "code" for over 21.
+The other marriage (20 Dec) was celebrated once he had left the Constabulary (18 Dec)

 The April Civil marriage records identifies the wife as Catherine Thompson and their respective fathers were both James and farmers.